IF YOU ARE CONSIDERING OR CONTEMPLATING SUICIDE OR FEELING THAT YOU MAY BE A DANGER TO YOURSELF OR OTHERS, PLEASE IMMEDIATELY DO ONE OF THE FOLLOWING:

 Postpartum Progress provides links to many other websites and blogs that we feel may be of benefit to our readers.
 These links are being provided as a convenience and for informational purposes only; they do not constitute an endorsement.
 Postpartum Progress reserves the right to remove any sites that do not continue to produce quality, accurate information.

 All commenters on this site are by default considered as non-medical professionals.
 If a health professional gives medical information as a commenter, his or her status as a medical professional must be identified.
 If you do make any medical claims, you must offer references or links to material(s) that would support those claims.
 It is the policy of Postpartum Progress that all commenters behave at all times with respect and honesty.
 All participants on this website must post information which is true and correct to their knowledge.

 We do list books about postpartum depression and related disorders on this site, but we receive no funding or kickbacks or any other consideration for placing the books on our reading list other than the occasional free review copy.
 Postpartum Progress is trusted because we have maintained consistency and dedication to sufferers of perinatal mood and anxiety disorders over many years.
 We have relationships with many of the top experts in the field of perinatal mood and anxiety disorders who provide information and advice on the continued operation of this blog.

-Please know that our editorial is free of any commercial influence.
+Our editorial is and will remain free of any commercial influence.

 |This site complies to the HONcode standard for trustworthy health information: verify here.|